 - Vehicle impoundment

 For first DUI offenses in Plantation, suspensions are usually between six to twelve months but can be higher for second or subsequent offenses and Felon DUI’s.
 For many first time DUI cases, individuals will be allowed to apply for a hardship license.
+Most of the time, a first-time offender faces no more than six months in Jail.
+Some factors could increase that time, including:

 Drivers with previous DUI convictions will face more severe penalties.
 It is not uncommon for these drivers to lose their licenses permanently, and in cases involving bodily harm or property damage, to serve jail time.
-In the state of Florida, all judges are required to place convicted individuals, even first-timers, on probation.
+If a person is convicted of a second DUI and the previous conviction was within the last five years, they must serve a minimum of 10 days in Jail, with at least 48 hours of their sentence served consecutively.

 What are the Laws Regarding DUI Arrests?